-This company is one of the best life insurance companies and has made a place in our list of best term life insurance companies in 2018 as well as in 10 best no exam life insurance companies.
-It also offers the best life insurance products for seniors.
+This company is one of the best life insurance companies and has made a place in our list of best term life insurance companies in 2018 as well as in our list of the 10 best no exam life insurance companies.
+It also offers some of the best life insurance products for seniors.

 Good if you need affordable coverage for a specific period of time, need to cover short-term financial needs like loans and debts, need additional coverage while raising a child.

 Good for lifetime coverage needs, and the need for living benefits with the addition of a cash value component.
-Helps cover final expenses, loss of income, supplements retirement income, or can fund and estate/business continuation plan.
+It helps cover final expenses or loss of income, supplements retirement income, or can fund and estate/business continuation plan.

 - Offers guaranteed fixed premiums and potential cash value growth on a tax-deferred basis.
 Cash value can be accessed for needs that come up while the policy is in force.

 - If you buy online: Guaranteed coverage for ages 45 to 85 (NY ages 50-75), benefit amounts ranging from $2,000 to $25,000, and no medical exam or health questionnaire.

 - If you buy through an agent: Get simplified underwriting and two coverage options:

 Covers children from 2 weeks old to age 17, paying a death benefit with a guaranteed premium.
 Ideal if you want to lock in low rates while raising kids.
 With this whole life policy get guaranteed coverage regardless of future health issues.
 It will also provide cash value that grows as your child grows.

 Permanent and flexible premiums and benefits.
 Also includes the potential to build tax-deferred cash value which you can access through loans or withdrawals.
 All Universal Life products include the following: